Donna Sytek: Political career

-Sytek was first elected to the New Hampshire House of Representatives in 1977 and was chairwoman of the New Hampshire Republican Party from 1981 to 1984.
+Initially a democrat, Sytek changed her political affiliation to republican right after the Watergate scandal, and was first elected to the New Hampshire House of Representatives following a special election in 1977.
 During her time in the New Hampshire House of Representatives, Sytek chaired several committees, including: Judiciary, Ways and Means and Criminal Justice.
+Sytek served as a delegate to the 1980, 1984 and 1988 Republican National Conventions.
+She was also chairwoman of the New Hampshire Republican Party from 1982 to 1984.
 On December 4, 1996, Sytek was elected the first female Speaker of the New Hampshire House of Representatives, serving two terms until December 6, 2000.

 Later life

-Sytek announced on February 28, 2000, that she wouldn't run for another term as Speaker nor would she run for another term as a State representative.
-She cited health issues as her motive for doing so, as well as stating that it was time to pass the torch.
+Sytek announced on February 28, 2000, that she wouldn't run for another term as Speaker nor would she run for another term as a State representative, citing health issues as her motive for doing so, as well as stating that it was time to pass the torch.
 Following her departure and retirement from politics, Sytek received a portrait of her as Speaker, which hangs in the New Hampshire State House near the Speaker's office.
 She went on to endorse Chris Christie for President of the United States in the 2016 presidential election and Nikki Haley in the 2024 presidential election.
 She resides in Salem, New Hampshire.